speedie1337/spmenu/docs/docs.md

 `-rv, --raw-version`
 :   Print raw spmenu version number to stdout

+`-fl, --feature-list`
+:   List the state of all features that can be toggled

 `-fn, --font font`
 :   Set the spmenu font to font